I have created templates using HPGL graphics to reduce the cost of panels from FrontPanelExpress.

 |3 pin connector housing||Mouser||649-65039-034LF|

-Digikey sells 3300PPM 5% 0805 SMD tempco resistors for about $0.55 each.
-They have a variety of values from 27R to 1K8.
-I have used these to make my own through-hole tempco resistors by soldering them to leads and encapsulating them in epoxy.
+Digikey used to sell the Panalsonic 3300PPM 5% 0805 SMD tempco resistors for about $0.55 each.
+They had a variety of values from 27R to 1K8.
+I used these to make my own through-hole tempco resistors by soldering them to leads and encapsulating them in epoxy.
+Unfortunately the Panasonic parts have gone obsolete.
+The closest available is the 3600PPM 5% KOA Speer.
+While not ideal it is available at Mouser.

 |Tempco SMT Resistors||Supplier||Part Number|